photographer Eitan Simanor

 Shiraz is known as the hometown of Hafez, the most famous Persian poet of all times.

-From shiraz one can visit Persepolis ancient city, an absolut marvel!
+From shiraz one can visit Persepolis ancient city, an absolute marvel!

 Ashura processions were everywhere during the entire month of my visit in Iran.